Mashey/data_engineer/README.md

 Things about our team culture.
 Include:

 - Feedback
-- Code Quality
+- Code quality
 - Testing
+- Retros
+- Celebrate wins
-- Supporting each other
+- Support each other
 - Bring your whole-self to work

 ## Data Engineer Introduction